 To connect to your Office 365 Calendar using an encrypted OAuth 2.0 connection:

-1. Log in to your OnceHub account and navigate to ScheduleOnce.
+- Sign in to your OnceHub Account and go to ScheduleOnce.

 Important If you are switching to Office 365 Calendar from a different calendar, you will need to disconnect from that calendar first.
 All future events scheduled with your previous calendar will be automatically synced with your connected Office 365 Calendar.